vishpat/lisp-rs/book/src/evaluator.md

 ### Lambda
-As mentioned earlier, the *lambda* (or function) object consists of two vectors
+As mentioned earlier, the *lambda* (or function) object consists of two vectors:

 ```Rust
 Lambda(Vec<String>, Vec<Object>)
 ```

-If the head of the list in the *eval_list* function matches the *lambda* keyword, for example
+If the head of the list in the *eval_list* function matches the *lambda* keyword, for example:

 ```Lisp
 (lambda (x) (* x x))
 ```
-the *eval_function_definition* function evaluates the second element of the list as a vector of parameter names.
+The *eval_function_definition* function evaluates the second element of the list as a vector of parameter names.

 ```Rust
 let params = match &list[1] {